edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 sex                 object
 hindfoot_length    float64
 weight             float64
-dtype: object
 ~~~
 {: .language-python }

 Note that some of the columns in our wave data are of type `int64`.
 This means
 that they are 64 bit integers.
 While others are floating point value
 which means it contains decimals.
+The `Operations`	`Seastate`	`Quadrant` and
-The `Country` and `Site Type` columns are objects which
-means they contain strings.
+`Name` columns are objects which means they contain strings.

 ## Working With Integers and Floats